S.C. Democratic Officials are working to ensure smooth primary after Iowa Caucus delays

 Dubose Kapeluck, a Political Science Professor at the Citadel believes voter participation in the South Carolina Primary shouldn’t suffer because of the issues in the Iowa Caucus.

-“I don’t think it’ll have any affect on turnout in South Carolina,” says Kapeluck.
+“I don’t think it’ll have any effect on turnout in South Carolina,” says Kapeluck.
 “I still expect a lot of turnout in the Democratic Primary here in South Carolina.”

 Condon says it’s important for voters deciding whether or not to go out and vote to remember the amount South Carolina contributes to the selection of a nominee.